-LAN: Displays the MAC address and the private (local) IP settings for the router.

-WAN: Displays the MAC address and the public IP settings for the router.

-Wireless Displays the wireless MAC address and your wireless 802.11N: settings such as SSID, Channel, and Encryption status.
+- LAN: Displays the MAC address and the private (local) IP settings for the router. - WAN: Displays the MAC address and the public IP settings for the router. - Wireless Displays the wireless MAC address and your 802.11N: wireless settings such as SSID, Channel, and Encryption status.